tomblue01/Redlab_Emulations/README.md

 - Less restrictive default configuration

 **Note**
 If Windows Defender Service is not running, you will NOT need exclusions.
-You can test by running the following:
+You can test by running the following in Powershell:

 ```Get-Service WinDefend | Select Status, StartType```